The dollar lost ground against the yen and the euro as global stock markets began the week in the red, prompting investors to trim bets.» Read More

 A detailed look at currency trading, with CNBC's Melissa Lee and the Money In Motion traders.

-The euro tumbled to a three-week low against the dollar and plunged against the yen Thursday after data painted a dismal picture of the euro zone's economy, increasing the likelihood of ECB action.
+The euro dropped to a six-week low against the dollar and a three-week trough against the yen Thursday in the wake of data showing a struggling euro zone economy.

 Fed doubts on bond buying buoy the buck and disappointing economic activity data hits the euro - it's time for your FX Fix.

 Nick Verdi, Director, FX Strategy Asia Pacific, Barclays tells CNBC's Cash Flow how to play the global easing trend.

 The dollar jumped to a four-week high after minutes from the Federal Reserve's last meeting suggested policymakers may have to slow or stop buying assets before seeing the pick-up in hiring.

 Bill Blain, senior fixed income partner at Mint Partners, tells CNBC that he questions whether a weaker sterling would actually prompt an increase in UK growth.

 Hints of potential new pro-stimulus sentiment at the Bank of England weigh on the pound and intervention talk pulls down the kiwi - it's time for your FX Fix.